simplefoc/Arduino-FOC-drivers/README.md

  - [MT6701 SSI driver](src/encoders/mt6701/) - SSI driver for the MagnTek MT6701 absolute position magnetic rotary encoder IC.
  - [MT6835 SPI driver](src/encoders/mt6835/) - SPI driver for the MagnTek MT6835 21 bit magnetic rotary encoder IC.
  - [STM32 PWM sensor driver](src/encoders/stm32pwmsensor/) - STM32 native timer-based driver for PWM angle sensors.
+ - [CalibratedSensor](src/encoders/calibrated/) - A sensor which can calibrate for eccentricity on the magnet placement.
  - [SmoothingSensor](src/encoders/smoothing/) - A SimpleFOC Sensor wrapper implementation which adds angle extrapolation.

 ### Communications

+Extended communications classes for SimpleFOC.
+In particular the Telemetry and PacketCommander classes, which implement ASCII or Binary communications and allow monitoring and control of multiple motors, via an easy to use "Registers" abstraction.
+The Binary and ASCII packet based protocols are directly supported in [PySimpleFOC](https://github.com/simplefoc/pysimplefoc).

+ - [PacketCommander](src/comms/streams/) - Serial communications with binary protocol, based on register abstraction - get or set any value in SimpleFOC
+ - [Telemetry](src/comms/telemetry/) - Telemetry based on registers - monitor any value in SimpleFOC, and log in either ASCII or Binary, compatible with PacketCommander
+ - [SimpleTelemetry](src/comms/telemetry/) - Register telemetry for use with Arduino Serial Plotter tool
+ - [TeleplotTelemetry](src/comms/telemetry/) - Register telemetry for use with VSCode Teleplot extension
- - [I2CCommander I2C driver](src/comms/i2c/) - I2C communications protocol and drivers for both controller and target devices, based on register abstraction
+ - [I2CCommander I2C driver](src/comms/i2c/) - I2C communications based on register abstraction
  - [STM32 SpeedDir Input](src/comms/stm32speeddir/) - Control target velocity with PWM speed and direction inputs
- - [SerialBinaryCommander](src/comms/serial/) - Serial communications with binary protocol, based on register abstraction
- - [Telemetry](src/comms/telemetry/) - Telemetry abstraction, based on registers
- - [SerialASCIITelemetry](src/comms/serial/) - Serial communications with ascii protocol, based on register abstraction

 ### Settings

 Load and store SimpleFOC motor settings, based on register abstraction.
+Storing the motor calibration allows you to skip the calibration phase during setup.

- - [SAMD NVM storage driver](src/settings/samd/) - Store settings to the NVM flash memory in your SAMD MCU
+ - [SAMD NVM storage driver](src/settings/samd/) - Store settings to either the main flash memory or the RWWEE memory (if available) in your SAMD MCU
  - [CAT24 I2C EEPROM storage driver](src/settings/i2c/) - Store settings to CAT24 I2C EEPROMs
  - [STM32 flash storage driver](src/settings/stm32/) - Store settings directly to STM32 on-board flash, currently supporting STM32G4 MCUs.